 The Job Security Foundation

-SLU employees have the right to a health promotion reimbursement of SEK 2,000/year.
+SLU employees have the right to a wellness allowance reimbursement of SEK 2,000/year.
 The reimbursement is based on the Swedish Tax Office’s guidelines for tax-free health promotion activities.

 SLU employees earn holiday days as early as the first year of employment.
 The number of days depend on age: